taskrabbit/waistband/README.md

 * `timeout`: seconds till a timeout exception is raise when trying to connect to the node.
 * `name`: optional - name of the index.
 You can (and probably should) have a different name for the index for your test environment.
 If not specified, it defaults to the name of the yml file minus the `waistband_` portion, so in the above example, the index name would become `search_#{env}`, where env is your environment variable as defined in `Waistband::Configuration#setup` (determined by `RAILS_ENV` or `RACK_ENV`).
 * `stringify`: optional - determines wether whatever is stored into the index is going to be converted to a string before storage.
 Usually false unless you need it to be true for specific cases, like if for some `key => value` pairs the value is of different types some times.
+* `connection`: optional - determines which server/s the index uses.
+If not present, it'll use the default connection settings specified in `config/waistband.yml`.

 ## Initializer